Liberal Democrats (UK): Current MPs

-Eleven Liberal Democrat Members of Parliament (MPs) were elected to the House of Commons at the 2019 general election.
-Since then, Sarah Green was elected at the 2021 Chesham and Amersham by-election, Helen Morgan was elected at the 2021 North Shropshire by-election, and Richard Foord was elected at the 2022 Tiverton and Honiton by-election, bringing the current total to 14.
+72 Liberal Democrat members of Parliament (MPs) were elected to the House of Commons at the 2024 general election.

+Another 27 Liberal Democrat candidates at the 2024 Election achieved second places (25 in England and 2 in Wales).
+Those polling within 10% of the winner (in 11 constituencies) were as follows:

 Reception

 In 2006, Whiteley et al. noted that the Liberal Democrats were "a major force in contemporary British politics".
 Although throughout its history, the party had been relegated to third party status, they argued that it had the capability of breaking through to become one of the country's main two parties if proportional representation (or something like it) was introduced, or if either the Conservatives or Labour were severely weakened by splitting in two.